oleksii-zviezdin/searchcar/README.md

 ### Homepage

-The homepage provides a brief overview of the project and navigation to other pages.
+The homepage provides a brief overview of the webpage "Search Car Website" and navigation to other pages.

 <div>
   <a href="https://ibb.co/QHQPvyS"><img src="https://i.ibb.co/t2KqpVj/HomePage.png" alt="HomePage" border="0"></a>